naldeborgh7575/brain_segmentation/README.md

 While my model yields promising results, an application such as this leaves no room for errors or false positives.
 In a surgical setting it is essential to remove as much of the tumor mass as possible without damaging any surrounding healthy tissue.
 There are countless ways to improve this model, ranging from the overall architecture, to adjusting how we sample the data.

 When I began building the model I built an architecture based on one built by [Havaei et al](http://arxiv.org/pdf/1505.03540.pdf), which uses a cascaded, two-pathway architecture and looks at both local and global features of patches.
 I elected to use the simpler model to meet the two-week deadline for this project, but in the future I will work on tuning models similar to this to improve upon the accuracy of this model.

-This project is not currently active and pull requests will not be monitored.

 ## References